 It’s the perfect place for nature and wildlife lovers to explore with plenty of excellent walking tracks, interesting geological features and structures, beautiful beaches and opportunities to spot wildlife.

-We recently spent a day exploring the park, taking walks, seeing the sights and just generally enjoying the chance to be outside in nature.
-We found that there is a lot to see, so being organised and realistic about what you can and can’t fit into a day is important.
+I visited Ben Boyd National park a few times, exploring the park, taking walks, seeing the sights and just generally enjoying the chance to be outside in nature.
+I have always found that there is a lot to see, so being organised and realistic about what you can and can’t fit into a day is important.

-To help you maximise your time and have an enjoyable day out in Ben Boyd National Park just like we did, we’ve put together this how to itinerary.
-It is full of all the things we did and saw during our day in the park plus we’ve added a few extra tips too.
+To help you maximise your time and have an enjoyable day out in Ben Boyd National Park, I’ve put together this how to itinerary.
+It is full of all the things I suggest you see and do if you have just one day to spend there.

 The park is separated into two parts, split by Two Folds Bay, with a small section of the park to the north of Eden and a larger section to the south.
 The Princes Highway runs the length of the park with two main park entry points, Haycock Road for the northern section and Edrom Road for the southern.